lwjglgamedev/lwjglbook-bookcontents-leg/chapter20/chapter20.md

 }
 ```

-As you can particle speed and movement direction can be expressed as a vector.
+As you can see from the code above, particle's speed and movement direction can be expressed as a single vector.
 The direction of that vector models the movement direction and its module the speed.
 The Particle Time To Live (TTL) is modelled as milliseconds counter that will be decreased whenever the game state is updated.
 The class has also a copy constructor, that is, a constructor that takes an instance of another Particle to make a copy.

 Now, we need to create a particle generator or particle emitter, that is, a class that generates the particles dynamically, controls their life cycle and updates their position according to a specific model.
-We can create many implementations that vary in how particles and created and how their positions are updated (for instance, taking in consideration the gravity or not).
+We can create many implementations that vary in how particles and created and how their positions are updated (for instance, taking into consideration the gravity or not).
 So, in order to keep our game engine generic, we will create an interface that all the Particle emitters must implement.
 This interface, named ```IParticleEmitter```, is defined like this:

 ```java
 package org.lwjglb.engine.graph.particles;